 But just wanted to say that, as a bass player myself, "bouncing basslines" otm.
 There is some very nifty, propulsive bass work in many of these.

-― Supporters Fear Dan's Post Will Lack The Edge They Love (Dan Peterson), Friday, 16 February 2018 18:07 (eight months ago) Permalink
+― Supporters Fear Dan's Post Will Lack The Edge They Love (Dan Peterson), Friday, 16 February 2018 18:07 (nine months ago) Permalink

 best ILM thread for me in a very long time.i thought the whole library thing was now regarded as passe, whereas i think its still a massively undiscovered resource, hence why us shallow divers need a curator.soundslike, with this collection you have become that person.i have listened to most of the set, and its the best overview of the genre i have.simple as that.as i agree, whole albums will be filled with generic boring stuff, hence the need to have a filter.

 ― mark e, Friday, 16 February 2018 19:07 (nine months ago) Permalink

 OK I have downloaded the whole thing and it's whoa

 ― Guayaquil (eephus!), Sunday, 18 February 2018 17:20 (nine months ago) Permalink